 Santorini is a beautiful Greek island in the Aegean Sea.
 It’s famous for the attractive whitewashed houses studding its hillsides.
 It’s also known for its volcanic origins.

 To get close enough to smell the sulfur, take a volcano boat ride from the lovely city of Fira.
-For spectacular views of the velvety blue ocean, take the cable car from the city to the Old Harbor.
+Take the cable car from the city to the Old Harbor for spectacular views of the velvety blue ocean.

 42) New Orleans, Louisiana